The asset information cannot be successfully imported into Microsoft Dynamics GP by using the Asset Import Utility for Fixed Assets Management.

 The following guidelines apply to importing asset information into Fixed Assets Management:

-The import source file should be saved in a tab-delimited file or in a comma-delimited file.
+- The import source file should be saved in a tab-delimited file or in a comma-delimited file.
 If you use Microsoft Office Excel to create a tab-delimited file, save the file as Text (Tab delimited) (*.txt)-.

-The Fixed Assets feature sorts the asset ID by the first character on the left.
+- The Fixed Assets feature sorts the asset ID by the first character on the left.
 For example, if you use a numbering scheme, and if the assets are numbered 1 through 1,000, the following data is returned when you search for an asset:

-To force the program to sort numerically, each number must have leading zeros, as in the following example:
+1, 10, 100, 2, 20, 200, and so onTo force the program to sort numerically, each number must have leading zeros, as in the following example:

 00001, 00002, 00003The Asset ID field is an alphanumeric field.
 Type the asset IDs in all uppercase characters when you import the Asset Book information.

-Do not use the Table Import feature in Microsoft Dynamics GP.
+- Do not use the Table Import feature in Microsoft Dynamics GP.
 This feature is not supported for asset information.

-To save imported account numbers to the asset records, click Require Accounts in the Fixed Assets Company Setup dialog box.
+- To save imported account numbers to the asset records, click Require Accounts in the Fixed Assets Company Setup dialog box.
 This option lets you import data from the Payables/Purchase Order dialog box.
 Also, this option lets you export data to the General Ledger dialog box.
 If you do not click Require Accounts, the account numbers will not be completely saved to the asset.

-When you import Asset Book information, do not click Auto Add Book in the Fixed Assets Company Setup dialog box.
+- When you import Asset Book information, do not click Auto Add Book in the Fixed Assets Company Setup dialog box.
 If you do click Auto Add Book, you may receive the following error message:

 You have changed a depreciation sensitive field.